 To me, sustainability is not just about maintaining an ecological balance, but also achieving a social one.
 I want to be a part of the movement to achieve this.

-Before starting university, I knew I wanted to have a career in agroecology, as it combined two industries that fascinated me.
+Before starting university, I knew I wanted to have a career in sustainable agriculture, as it combines two industries that fascinated me.
 As a rapidly growing field, it has the potential to help secure the future and make sure that sufficient nutrition is available in all corners of the world.
 It is important to me that my future career has an active role in innovating resilient agricultural practices and creating a sustainable food production system, whilst advocating the importance of sustainability and mitigating the impacts of global warming.

 Please feel free to reach out, I would love to chat!